Cosmic brownies, just like the ones you ate during lunch at school. Only better, because they're homemade!

-Ever noticed as a kid, summer lasts forever.
+Ever noticed, for a kid, summer lasts forever.
 Fooooor.Evvvv.Eeer.
-Time ticked by slowly even though your days were filled with sunshine and laughter.
-The occasional family trip felt like days even though it was really only an afternoon.
-And you couldn't wait for school to start to see all of your friends and show off that new 101 Dalmatians side slung backpack you scooped up.
+The time ticked by slowly, even though your days were filled with sunshine and laughter.
+Occasional family trips felt like days, even though it was really only an afternoon.
+And you couldn't wait for school to start, to see all of your friends and show off that new 101 Dalmatians side slung backpack you scooped up.

-Now, it seems like summer has come and gone in the blink of an eye and I didn't even get the awesome summer camp trips.
-Before I know it, all of my friends are talking about how their kidlets are returning for another year and I start to fear the return of school bus traffic and annoying college kids that need crossing guards to help them walk properly.
+Now, it seems like summer has come and gone in the blink of an eye, and I didn't even get the awesome summer camp trips.
+Before I know it, all of my friends are talking about how their kidlets are returning for another year, and I start to fear the return of school bus traffic and annoying college kids that need crossing guards to help them walk properly.

-So, if your packing the kids up and wondering what you can sneak in for a surprise, or are like me and just need an excuse for some brownie noms, try these on for size.
+So, if you're packing the kids up and wondering what you can sneak in for a surprise, or are like me and just need an excuse for some brownie noms, try these on for size.

 For the brownies: